 When it comes to clearing leaves off the lawn, the task is a lot more time intensive simply because leaves, especially large leaves, have a knack of hooking themselves onto the grass.
 A standard leaf rake is worth a go if your lawn is relatively small but if it’s on the large side then a standard leaf blower is your first line of defence – after you’ve created a pile in a corner, convert it to the vacuum function and suck ’em up.

-However, there is another great way to remove most leaves from lawns – use the lawnmower on the top cutting height setting.
+However, there is another great way to remove most leaves from lawns – use the lawnmower on a medium height setting.
 The average lawnmower’s spinning blade not only cuts the grass but the air vortex it creates through spinning at colossal speed has the ability to suck grass – and yes, leaves – off the lawn and into its grass collector.
 Some larger mowers like the excellent cordless Cobra MX51S80V and its petrol-powered sibling the Cobra MX534SPH are also equipped with a fan-like device above the blade that sucks even more grass cuttings – and leaves – off the ground before forcing them into the back of the grass collector.

 Finally, another system worth investigating is the push-along sweeper.
-Push sweepers like the patio, path and driveway-specific Kärcher Push Sweeper S 4 Twin and the lawn-specific Gardena Leaf and Grass Collector we review above may seem like gimmicks – especially since they have no motorised parts – but you’ll be pleasantly surprised at how efficient they are in the field of leaf collection and general outdoor sweeping.
+Push sweepers like the patio, path and driveway-specific Kärcher Push Sweeper S 4 Twin and the lawn-specific Gardena Leaf and Grass Collector we review above.
+These may seem like gimmicks – especially since they have no motorised parts – but you’ll be pleasantly surprised at how efficient they are in the field of leaf collection and general outdoor sweeping.